NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/quizzes-and-surveys.md

 If enabled, each question's answers are presented in a random order each time the quiz is taken.

+#### Setting: Quiz Time Limit <since project="skills-service" version="2.10" />

+If a time limit is set, users will have a specific duration to complete the quiz.
+If they exceed the time limit, their attempt will be marked as 'Failed'.

 ## Survey

 A Survey is a data collection technique utilizing one or more questions.
 Surveys can be associated to a skill or can be